-PK, in cooperation with the Mobility and Transport Policy Office of the Municipality of Warsaw and Warsaw University of Technology, organised a workshop for university representatives on university mobility plans, held on November 29th, 2018.
+Cracow University of Technology, in cooperation with the Mobility and Transport Policy Office of the Municipality of Warsaw and Warsaw University of Technology, organised a workshop for university representatives on university mobility plans, held on November 29th, 2018.
 Thirty-two employees and students, including representatives from eight universities, took part in the workshop.